In the past, I’ve talked about making money by renting your clothes.

 Sellers on eBay who are selling used designer jeans–brands like True Religion jeans, Prada, Diesel, etc–are pricing/selling them for $50 to $100 or even higher.

-Take note that it’s unusual to come across roughly of this worth.
+Take note that it’s a little harder to find couture brands on the cheap.
 On the other hand, finding items for $5 which will be sold for $15 to $20 is not exactly surprising or unique.

 Selling Used Clothes Via Online Consignment Shops